 Sablés are a kind of shortbread biscuit, originally from France.
 You can easily change their flavor and texture by adding nuts, citrus zest, Ovomaltine or coating the outside in sugar, for example.
 During the last few months, I have been trying different ingredients in this small round biscuit.
 The result?
-My favorite version so far (see the recipe below) includes a mix of sweet and salty, made with a finely-chopped Swiss candy bar, Risoletto, along with a sprinkle of coarse-grained salt on top.
+My favorite version so far (see the recipe below) includes a mix of sweet and salty.
+I make them with a finely-chopped Swiss candy bar, Risoletto, along with a sprinkle of coarse-grained salt on top.

 Recipe adapted from Croqu’menus (9th edition, 2005, p.
 288)

 Contains: gluten, milk, soy and wheat; Risoletto may also contain traces of nuts, gluten and egg.

 - With a sharp knife or a food processor, chop the Risoletto candy bars into very small pieces.
 Set aside.

 - Cream together the butter, sugar and vanilla.

 - Add the milk and flour.
 Stir together just until blended and a dough begins to form.
 Then add the Risoletto and stir until evenly distributed.

 - Wrap the dough in wax paper, making a long and thin cylinder, with a diameter of about 1 1/2 inches (3-4 cm).

 - Place the cylinder of dough in the freezer for 5-10 minutes until the dough becomes firm.